 First, a flirt pole is used to train a dog that competes in a certain competition such as lure-coursing.
 A lure-coursing is a competition where dogs chase a mechanically operated lure.
 The second reason is simply to burn off some of that excess energy your dog has.

 Aside from getting your dog well-exercised, a flirt pole can also be used to teach your dog self-control which is one of the reasons why you should introduce a flirt pole to your dog.
 A dog with natural prey drive such as German Shepherds will love a flirt pole since the tool allows them to chase a moving object (the lure).

 The tool can also be used in a small space, in a room or backyard.
 So if you don’t have enough time to bring your dog outside for the long walks, you can train him in the comfort of your living room after a long, grueling day at work.

-Each of the flirt poles that we’ve reviewed in this article has their unique feature, so I struggle a bit when deciding which one is the best, but eventually I pick the Squishy Face Studio Flirt Pole V2 as the winner of the roundup.
+Each of the flirt poles that we reviewed in this article has its unique feature, so I struggled a bit when deciding which one is the best, but eventually, I picked the Squishy Face Studio Flirt Pole V2 as the winner of the roundup.

 To make it last longer, if your dog snaps at the toy or the rope, you should never forcibly pull it out from your dog’s mouth.